On the theta representations of finite inverse monoids: Centric monoid

 We can replace $e$ by any element $m\in M$.
-By the same proof, we can also show that the result of Lemma \ref{homo} holds.
-But the result of Lemma \ref{symm} may not be right for all $m$.
+By the same proof, we can also show that the result of Lmm.\ref{homo} holds.
+But the result of Lmm.\ref{symm} may not be right for all $m$.